polkadot-developers/polkadot-docs/develop/application-devs/interact/light-clients.md

 === "Full RPC Node"

-    Complete verification of all blocks of the chain
+    - Complete verification of all blocks of the chain

-    ---

-    Holds all the previous block data and the chain's storage in database
+    - Holds all the previous block data and the chain's storage in database

-    ---

-    Installation, maintenance, and execution tend to be exhaustive and require system administration expertise
+    - Installation, maintenance, and execution tend to be exhaustive and require system administration expertise

 === "Light Client"

-    Only verifies the authenticity of blocks of the chain
+    - Only verifies the authenticity of blocks of the chain

-    ---

-    No database
+    - No database

-    ---

-    No need to provision servers or other DevOps-related maintenance, singificantly reducing initialization time from startup
+    - No need to provision servers or other DevOps-related maintenance, singificantly reducing initialization time from startup

 ## Resources

+Learn more about light clients and how they help you develop on Polkadot:

 - [What is a light client and why you should care?](https://medium.com/paritytech/what-is-a-light-client-and-why-you-should-care-75f813ae2670){target=\_blank}